oVirt/ovirt-site/source/vdsm/proposal-vdsm-engine-data-statistics-retrieval.html.md

 *   **appsList** A list of installed applications with their versions
 *   **netIfaces** Network device address info as reported by the agent

+#### Usage

+Currently the engine is requesting currently every 3 seconds the vm list from each vdsm host and every 15 seconds all the data mentioned above for all VMs.

+The change would be as follows:

+The engine requests every 3 seconds getAllRuntimeStats from vdsm which will give the engine the most used data.
+If the engine has a mismatch of the hashes returned by